 Employees may elect to receive services with physicians and facilities of their choice.
 Employees should choose physicians who participate with Anthem and are willing to accept Anthem's allowable charge.
 Receiving services from non-participating physicians may result in higher cost.
 Deductibles, co-payments and maximum out-of-pocket expenses are subject to the participation of the physician or facility.
-For more information on the College's policy, please visit medical, or for item specific information visit Anthem on the web (www.anthem.com).
+For more information on the College's policy, please visit the Benefits page and look for medical, or for item specific information visit Anthem on the web (www.anthem.com).

 There is no waiting period for enrollment.
 New employees hired on the first day of a month are eligible to participate as of the first day.
 New employees hired after the first day of a month are eligible to participate as of the first day of the following month.
 Employees who do not make an election within 31 days of eligibility may be denied coverage until the next open enrollment period.

 In the event of employment termination, the employee will be notified of his or her rights regarding medical insurance continuation and the conversion plan, under the Consolidated Omnibus Budget Reconciliation Act of 1986 (COBRA).
 Visit COBRA on the Benefits web page for more information.